-Title Credit Who May Take Description Prerequisites Beginning Dance Semester (see note) All students Entry-level course introducing ballet, tap, and jazz terminology and execution, as well as study of dance history; requires attending and critiquing an EHS dance concert.
-None Hip Hop - Exploring Dance for Boys Semester All Boys A beginners' course for boys that caters to actors, athletes and other students wishing to develop physical litheness and greater ease of movement.
-The course will emphasize the benefits of stretching and physical flexibility for athletic dexterity and greater ease and efficiency of movement through Hip Hop.
-The learning of choreography and footwork will also be demonstrated, inspiring and enabling interested students to progress into regular dance classes.
-An appreciation of dance as an art form will be nurtured among all students.
+Title Credit Who May Take Description Prerequisites Dance Essentials Semester All students A course exploring dance through ballet, modern, tap, and jazz terminology and execution, as well as study of dance history; requires attending and critiquing an EHS dance concert.
+The learning of choreography and footwork will also be demonstrated, inspiring and enabling interested students to progress into advanced level classes and ensembles.
 Course may be repeated.
-None Intermediate Dance Semester (see note) All students Exploration of more advanced levels of ballet, tap, and jazz terminology and execution, continuation of the study of dance history.
-Requires attending and critiquing an EHS dance concert.
-Beginning Dance or audition Advanced Dance Semester (see note) All students Advanced-level study of ballet, tap, modern, jazz and contemporary terminology and execution, as well as study of dance history, choreography, and performance.
+None Street Dance Semester All students Through Hip Hop and other newer styles of dance, this course emphasizes the benefits of stretching and physical flexibility for athletic dexterity, and greater ease and efficiency of movement.
+Students learn fundamentals of dance and performance skills that push dancers to expand on their high energy, entertainment skills for teams and cheer.
+This course is designed for all dance levels to enjoy.
+Course may be repeated.
+None Advanced Dance Semester (see note) All students Advanced-level study of ballet, tap, modern, jazz and contemporary terminology and execution, as well as study of dance history, choreography, and performance.
 Requirements: attending and critiquing an outside professional dance performance.
 Participation in the Fall Dance Concert and a full-year class enrollment is strongly encouraged.
 Audition only Repertory Dance Full Year All students Acceptance to course based on high degree of competency in ballet, modern, jazz and contemporary techniques.
 Requirements: attending and critiquing an outside professional dance performance, participation in the Fall Dance Concert, commitment to a full year of study, some after-school and weekend rehearsals.
+Participation in the pre-season classes at the beginning of August is highly recommended, as these will provide an opportunity to integrate the ensemble and prepare for exciting new performing opportunities during the year.
+Course may be repeated.
+Audition only IMPACT Dance Ensemble Full Year All students Advanced course with acceptance based on high degree of competency in ballet, modern, jazz and contemporary techniques.
+Requirements: attending and critiquing an outside professional dance performance, participation in the Fall Dance Concert, participation in pep rallies, commitment to a full year of study, some after-school and weekend rehearsals.
 Participation in the pre-season classes at the beginning of August is highly recommended, as these will provide an opportunity to integrate the ensemble and prepare for exciting new performing opportunities during the year.
 Course may be repeated.
 Audition only